stakater-archive/coreos-vagrant-with-consul-elk/README.md

 #### Provisioning with user-data

-The Vagrantfile will provision your CoreOS VM(s) with [coreos-cloudinit][coreos-cloudinit] if a `user-data` file is found in the project directory. coreos-cloudinit simplifies the provisioning process through the use of a script or cloud-config document.
+The Vagrantfile will provision your CoreOS VM(s) with [coreos-cloudinit][coreos-cloudinit] if a `user-data.yaml` file is found in the project directory. coreos-cloudinit simplifies the provisioning process through the use of a script or cloud-config document.

-To get started, copy `user-data.sample` to `user-data` and make any necessary modifications.
-Check out the [coreos-cloudinit documentation][coreos-cloudinit] to learn about the available features.

 [coreos-cloudinit]: https://github.com/coreos/coreos-cloudinit